Grizzly II: Revenge: Plot

-The next morning, Nick, Pete and Samantha find the bodies of Ron, Tina and Lance, which heightens concern for the concert scheduled the next day.
+The next morning, Nick, Pete, and Samantha find the bodies of Ron, Tina, and Lance, which heightens concern for the concert scheduled the next day.
 Nick demands that his men find and kill the grizzly bear.
 Running out of options, Nick drives to see Draygon and gives her a report on the new killings.
 Nick again asks for help, but Draygon again refuses.
-Meanwhile, back in the forest, Pete finds the other poachers and wants to take them into custody.
+Meanwhile, in the forest, Pete finds the other poachers and wants to take them into custody.
 Instead, they attack Pete, leaving him unconscious.
 The grizzly bear finds Pete and chases him into a cave, where she kills him.

-As concert day comes, Charlie, the concert manager is making the final arrangements.
+As concert day comes, Charlie, the concert manager makes the final arrangements.
 Large crowds are arriving.
 Meanwhile, the poachers are also creating traps by digging large holes and planting sharp and deadly sticks into them.
-The grizzly bear roams the forest, finds the poachers and kills them easily.
-The chase then continues; Nick and Samantha, the rangers, Bouchard, all scatter to track down the grizzly bear.
+The grizzly bear roams the forest, finds the poachers, and kills them easily.
+The chase then continues; Nick and Samantha, the rangers, and Bouchard, all scatter to track down the grizzly bear.
 The grizzly bear finds its way to the concert grounds.
 The concert goes on and the crowd enjoys the cutting-edge English rock bands.

 Backstage, Bouchard encounters the grizzly bear and stabs at her, but the grizzly swipes Bouchard with her arm and kills him.
 Nick has to act fast.
 He gets the grizzly bear’s attention and lures her to her side of the concert stage containing the high voltage, which the grizzly bear falls into and is killed.
 Draygon acts as if the dying grizzly bear was part of the action.
-The concert audience is cheering and applauding and does not know the truth about what happened.
+The concert audience cheers and applauds and does not know the truth about what happened.

 Cast

 Production

 The principal photography with the tentative title The Predator was completed in 1983.
-Joseph Ford Proctor, the producer, left the scene after the first day of the shoot and there were no funds to continue the film.
-Suzanne C. Nagy, the co-producer, found an investor and the principal photography was therefore finished in 45 days.
+Joseph Ford Proctor, the producer, left the production after the first day of shooting and there were no funds to continue the film.
+Suzanne C. Nagy, the co-producer, found an investor, and the principal photography was able to be finished in 45 days.
 At a later time, she found out that Joseph Proctor was in jail for a non-related business transaction.